What is included in the price?

 Will the accommodation be shared rooms?

-Accommodation will be provided in twin share (motel) or dormitory style (in mountain hut /farm style private accommodation ) unless otherwise requested.
+Accommodation will be provided in twin share (hotel) or dormitory style (in mountain hut /farm style private accommodation ) unless otherwise requested.

-Additional cost/charge for an upgrade to single person room or if we cannot accommodate same gender sharing.
+Additional cost/charge for any requests to upgrade to single person room.

 What about weather conditions?